- Why you should trust us

 Excalibur 3926TB Food Dehydrator

-We’ve tested various dehydrators for normal and survival use and think the Excalibur 3926 is the best pick for most people.
-They are well known for their quality and durability.
-There are more expensive options, but the $270 Excalibur ($225 without extra trays) are popular and we don’t think the more expensive options are worth it.
+We’ve tested various dehydrators for normal and survival use, and think the Excalibur 3926 is the best pick for most people.
+This unit is well-known for its quality and durability.
+There are more expensive options, but the $270 Excalibur ($225 without extra trays) is popular and we don’t think the more expensive options are worth it.

 The Excalibur is the same model you see in the video above.
 This model has an Amazon rating of 4.7/5 from almost 1,500 reviews.
 One trusted reviewer called it “the holy grail of dehydrators.”

 The Excalibur is efficient and pretty hands-off.
 Because the trays are square, and not round with holes in them, you get more surface area to dry on.
 This translates to more food at once, saving you time and energy.
 It’s also larger than our budget pick below.
 We liked this model over the cheaper Excalibur 3900B because of the timer feature.

 The Nesco Snackmaster is a great entry level dehydrator at $68.
 It has enough of the right features to be useful.
 The built-in fan means you don’t have to rotate foods as they process, something other budget options sometimes lack.
 The Snackmaster comes with a couple of mesh sheets and solid sheets, and you can buy additional trays to fit your needs.

 There’s a few ways to store the food once you’ve prepared it.
 The FoodSaver V2244 vacuum sealer is a great option for most people and includes a starter kit.

 The FoodSaver bags are nice because you can pour hot water into the pouches to cook your food.
 Standard mylar bags usually have a plastic layer and thus you shouldn’t cook inside the pouches, unless you buy ones specifically designed otherwise like these pouches with included oxygen absorbers.

 Freeze dryer recommendations